Overcoming Rejection: Proven Ways to Really Thrive in the Modern Job Market

 • Maybe your CV didn’t stand out in the pile of hundreds or even thousands of applicants.

-• Perhaps someone on the hiring team believed you weren’t the right fit or assumed you wouldn’t be able to start as quickly as they needed.
+• Perhaps someone on the hiring team believed you weren’t the right fit.
+They might have assumed you wouldn’t be able to start as quickly as they needed.

 The reasons are numerous, often unpredictable, and sometimes completely out of your control.